Prompt Template

 role

-"system" : A system setup message, typically used for global settings-related prompts.
+: A system setup message, typically used for global settings-related prompts.human

-from langchain_core.prompts import ChatPromptTemplatechat_prompt = ChatPromptTemplate.from_template("What is the capital of {country}?")chat_prompt
+chat_prompt = ChatPromptTemplate.from_template("What is the capital of {country}?")

 ChatPromptTemplate(input_variables=['country'], input_types={}, partial_variables={}, messages=[HumanMessagePromptTemplate(prompt=PromptTemplate(input_variables=['country'], input_types={}, partial_variables={}, template='What is the capital of {country}?'), additional_kwargs={})])